ramr/openshift-f5-env-setup/README.md

 Setup OpenShift Ramp Node:
 --------------------------
-To setup the ramp node as a bridge connecting the OpenShift cluster and the F5 BIGIP host, you need the IP address of the F5 node's internal interface and the type of OpenShift SDN plugin configured for your OpenShift cluster.
+To setup the ramp node as a bridge connecting the OpenShift cluster and the F5 BIGIP host, you need the IP address of the F5 node's internal interface.

-    $ sudo ./setup-ramp-node-sdn  <f5-host-internal-ip>  <openshift-sdn-plugin>
+    $ sudo ./setup-ramp-node-sdn  <f5-host-internal-ip>
-    $ # E.g. sudo ./setup-ramp-node-sdn  10.3.89.235 "multitenant"
+    $ # E.g. sudo ./setup-ramp-node-sdn  10.3.89.235